 Fortunately, you can have a lazy summer by the pool and still be financially responsible.
 You simply need to follow this handy guide to money management.
 It covers what you need to do if you want to spend less time balancing the budget and more time perfecting your golf swing.

 Let your bills pay themselves

-Bill-pay services will link to online accounts, receive paperless statements and automatically pay bills on the due date.
-If your biller doesn’t offer compatible paperless statements — looking at you, city water bill — then you can simply set up an automatic payment to go out each month at a specific time.
+Bill-pay services link to online accounts, receive paperless statements and automatically pay bills on the due date.
+If your biller doesn’t offer compatible paperless statements, simply set up an automatic payment to go out each month at a specific time.
 Paying bills doesn’t get any easier.